muradyanvano/Spring/README.md

 # Spring
-Spring boot project for user registration whit validation, using Spring data JPA, JSP,
+Spring boot project for user registration with validation, using Spring data JPA, JSP,

 The project is multilingual.
 It is designed for three languages: Armenian, English and Russian.